 Tsukiji Fish Market

-Wandering through the Tsukiji Fish Market was one of my favorite parts of the trip, a must for any seafood lover.
-We visited first thing in the morning to avoid large crowds and even caught a glimpse of a local fisherman carrying in his daily catch.
-I usually don’t eat seafood for breakfast, but there’s a time and place for everything.
+Wandering through the Tsukiji Fish Market ended up being one of my favorite parts of the trip; an absolute must if you’re a seafood lover.
+We went first thing in the morning to beat the crowds and even caught a glimpse of a fisherman hauling in his daily catch.
+I’m not usually one for seafood at breakfast, but hey, when in Tokyo, you make exceptions.

 Imperial Palace